silinternational/idp-profile-ui/README.md

 An IdP infrastructure will be running locally and is required for authentication into the app's protected pages.

 #### Existing user

 1. Username: **a**
 1. Password: **a**

 #### New user (has no password yet)

 1. Enter app with a special "invitation" link, e.g., <https://profile.gtis.guru/#/profile/intro?invite=2b2d424e-8cb0-49c7-8c0b-7f6603INVITE>
 1. if needed, this user's username is **b**

 ## Run the UI as a Docker container

 See notes in Environment section regarding HTTPS and _traefik_ configuration.

 1. Image (`silintl/idp-profile-ui`) is located on [Docker Hub](https://hub.docker.com/r/silintl/idp-profile-ui)
-1.  `VUE_APP_API_BASE_URL` must be populated as an environment variable so the UI knows how to communicate to the API.
+1.  `VITE_API_BASE_URL` must be populated as an environment variable so the UI knows how to communicate to the API.

 ## Local development